kosivantsov/mybible-cli/README.md

 1. `%Z` – the same as above, but without Strong's numbers If you need Strong's numbers in the output, but don't want to get the escape sequences (for instance, when you pipe output of the script), there is an option `--noansi`.
 It has no effect on the output when the text is not formatted with `%A` or `%Z`.

+## Bible book names and abbreviations

 Bible book names and abbreviations are looked up in a list provided within the script.
-During the first run, the list is saved in the configuration directory and could be used to create custom lookup lists.
+During the first run, the list is saved as `mapping.json` in the configuration directory and could be used to create custom lookup lists.

 If you want to use book names and abbreviations from the module itself, run the script with the `-A` argument.
 To use a non-default lookup list, use `-a prefix`.
 In that case, the script will try to use `prefix_mapping.json` in the config folder.
 `prefix` can be an arbitrary string but a file name with that prefix should exist, otherwise the default lookup file is used.